blend/play20-stateless-auth/README.md

-Play2.0 module for Authentication and Authorization
+Play2.0 module for stateless authentication
 ===========================================================

-This module offers Authentication and Authorization features to Play2.0 applications
+This module adds stateless authentication features to Play2.0 applications.

 Target
 ---------------------------------------

-This module is targets the __Scala__ version of __Play2.0__.
+This module targets the __Scala__ version of __Play2.0__.

-For the Java version of Play2.0, there is an authorization module called [Deadbolt 2](https://github.com/schaloner/deadbolt-2).

-This module has been tested on Play2.0final and Play2.0.1.
+This module has been tested on Play2.0.1.

 Motivation
 ---------------------------------------

-### Secure
+### Stateless

-`Security` trait in Play2.0 API does not define an identifier that identifies a user.

-If you use an E-mail or a user ID as an identier, users can not invalidate the session when the cookie leaks.

-This module creates a unique SessionID using a secure random number generator.
-Even if the cookie leaks, users can invalidate the session by logging in again and your application can set a time limit for sessions.

-### Flexible
+### Simple

-Since `Security` trait in Play2.0 API returns `Action`, complicated action methods are nested too deep.

-This module provides an interface that return `Either[PlainResult, User]`. so, writing complicated action methods is easy.

 Installation
 ---------------------------------------

+TODO...

 1. add a repository resolver into your `Build.scala` or `build.sbt` file.